-For all course-related questions, first review this syllabus to determine if the answer to your question is addressed.
-Please direct general questions about course requirements, assignments, activities, etc. to the student Q&A discussion board under "Discussion" on Canvas.
+For all course-related questions, first, review this syllabus to determine if the answer to your question is addressed.
+Please direct general questions about course requirements, assignments, activities, etc., to the student Q&A discussion board under "Discussion" on Canvas.
 You can also contact the instructor and teaching assistants via email.
-However, please check if your question has already been addressed on one of the course's Canvas question boards.
+However, please check if your question has already been addressed on one of the course's Canvas question board.

-Do not post any questions related to individual assignments and grades on the Q&A discussion board.
+Do not post questions about individual assignments and grades on the Q&A discussion board.
 Please submit those inquiries by email.
 In the content of the email, specifically state the particular assignment that is at issue.
-We will respond to emails as quickly as we can during virtual office hours unless we are with another student.
-In general, please allow 48 hours (excluding weekends and holidays) before following up.
+We will respond to emails as quickly as possible during virtual office hours unless we are with another student.
+Please allow 48 hours (excluding weekends and holidays) before following up.

-We will also be available to meet via zoom during office hours or by appointment.
-You can set up an in-person or virtual meeting with the instructor on Calendly.
-Please e-mail the TAs for access to their zoom meeting rooms.
+We will also be available to meet via Zoom by appointment.
+You can set up a virtual meeting with the instructor by email.
+Please email the TAs for access to their Zoom meeting rooms.